The Next Ship Home is a compelling story of immigration, corruption/abuse, cultural differences, friendship, and women supporting women.

 ***Blog posts may contain affiliate links.
 This means that at no extra cost to you, I can earn a small percentage of your purchase price.

-I purchase or borrow from the library all books I review unless explicitly stated that the book is free (arc)
+All books I review are purchased or borrowed from the library unless explicitly stated that the book is free (arc).

 Amazon or an author’s (or publisher’s) website receives all credit for book covers and author photos.

-© ReadingLadies.com
+ยฉ ReadingLadies.com

 Heather is not only a very good writer, she’s also a lovely person!

-That’s so nice to know! 🙌
+Thatโs so nice to know! ๐

 I like the sound of this one.
 I visited Ellis Island when I was in New York and it was a fascinating and moving experience.